 Applied Statistics at Michigan Technological University

 The Masters in Statistics online program at Michigan Technological University prepares students to meet today’s surging demand for data experts.
-The program combines statistics theory and methodologies with emerging technologies and teaches students how to take real data and interpret it in an efficient manner, and apply it to the real-world.
+The innovative program combines statistics theory and methodologies with emerging technologies and teaches students how to take data, interpret it in an efficient manner, and apply it to the real-world.

-Courses cover statistical theory, statistical inference, probability theory, data mining and visualization, programming languages, and more.
-This online, accelerated, and math-focused graduate degree program gives students the flexibility to complete coursework on their own time, in a way that works best for their schedules.
-Many students study while working full-time, applying skills that may immediately be relevant in their current positions or can help them advance or transition into a new field.
+Coursework includes statistical theory and inference, probability theory, data mining and visualization, and programming languages.
+This 100% online, accelerated, and math-focused graduate degree program gives students the flexibility to complete coursework in a way that works best for their schedules.
+Many students study while working full-time, which provides them with the opportunity to apply new knowledge and skills immediately while setting their sites on career advancement or transitioning into a new field.

 Students must complete 30 credit hours (ten courses) of graduate-level statistics study.
 Michigan Tech offers three start dates per year to accommodate busy professional schedules, and our accelerated semesters are just seven weeks long.

 To take the next step, schedule a call with an enrollment advisor to discover how Michigan Tech could elevate your career.